openshift/jenkins-client-plugin/README.md

 }
 ```

-* make the `openshift.withCluster` the outer most closure/context (only fully viable with scripted plugins ... see declaritive notes above) and still use the `load` step
+* make the `openshift.withCluster` the outer most closure/context (only fully viable with scripted plug-ins ... see declaritive notes above) and still use the `load` step

 ```groovy
 node('master') {